 - Kids Prefer Boxes: There's a Chinese Buddhist parable about a shopkeeper that tried to sell a valuable pearl by putting it inside a pretty box.
 Unfortunately the person that bought it was only interested in buying the box and left the pearl.
 The Aesop to the story is not to ignore the deeper meanings of Buddhism in favor of the superficial.

-- Loads and Loads of Characters: Chinese mythology consists of three major religions, Shenism, Chinese Buddhism and Taoism.
+- Loads and Loads of Characters: Chinese mythology consists of three major religions, Shenism (Chinese folk religion), Chinese Buddhism and Taoism.
 Shenism elevates many mortals to godhood.
 The pantheon is even called the Celestial Bureaucracy.

-- Narnia Time: Used in a number of stories; see the trope page for details.
+- Narnia Time: Used in a number of stories, especially those involving reign of immortals.

-- Sea Monster: Gong Gong, the Chinese dragon god of water who damaged the pillars of heaven and tilted the Earth's axis by headbutting against a sacred mountain
+- Sea Monster: Gong Gong, the Chinese dragon god of water who tilted the Earth's axis by headbutting against a sacred mountain, which is the pillar of heaven supporting the sky.

 - Top God: The Jade Emperor is a King Of Gods; occasionally (such as at the beginning of Journey to the West) the Buddha shows up as a God of Gods.
 Shang Di is either this or God himself, or possibly both.